Snaacky/thewiki/docs/tutorials/mpv.md

 If these are too heavy for your system, delete these lines from your config. mpv will use `spline36` by default with `profile=gpu-hq`.
 +++

-Now you can press `shift + d` to enable or disable debanding.

 ### Subtitle Restyling